kailynholty/IDXExchange-DA43-2026/README.md

 ### Running the Script

 ### Key Findings
-- Zero null mortgage rates for sold data
+- Zero null mortgage rates for sold data and listing data
-- 386,565 null mortgage rates for listing data